pavanreddy-ml/adversarial-lab/CONTRIBUTING.md

 To contribute code to the project:

 1. Fork the repository.
-2. Create a new branch from `main` for your feature (`git checkout -b feature/new-feature`).
+2. Create a new branch from `dev` for your feature.
 3. Implement your feature or fix the bug.
 4. Commit your changes (follow the [commit message guidelines](#commit-message-guidelines)).
-5. Push your branch to your forked repository (`git push origin feature/new-feature`).
+5. Push your branch to your forked repository.
 6. Open a pull request to the main repository.

 Make sure that your code follows the [code style](#code-style) guidelines.